Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/file-upload-module.md

 In addition to design implementation, this module contains an example method to upload to a server for the sake of demonstration and testing.
 This method is included when the `vf-file-upload-module--example-upload` class is added to the `form` element.
-No security considerations are included in this example method, as it is beyond the scope of the design system.
-It is not recommended to use the example method in a production setting.
+No security considerations are included in this example method, as it is beyond the scope of the design system. **It is not recommended to use the example method in a production setting.**

 To use the example, simply add your server to the `action` attribute of the form.
 The expected response is either *success* or *error* in json format.

 ### Icon

-When a file is uploaded in the example, the document icon is animated to reflect the amount that has uploaded.
+When a file is uploaded in the example, the document icon is animated and the percentage displayed is updated to reflect the amount that has uploaded.
 If you wish to use a different icon, simply remove the `vf-file-upload-module__icon` class.
-If you wish to animate your icon in the same way as the example, give the desired svg element (*rect*, *mask*, etc) an ID of `#vf-upload-icon--fill` and update the *y* value of this element via AJAX and XMLHttpRequest.
+If you wish to animate your icon in the same way as the example, give the desired svg element (`rect`, `mask`, etc) an ID of `#vf-upload-icon--fill` and update the `y` value of this element as well as the percentage displayed via AJAX and XMLHttpRequest.
 Example jQuery method:

 	$.ajax({